sfetsko/Py4E/README.md

 # PY4E
 Exercises for Python for Everybody course.
-Free for reference for anyone completing the course and looking to compare assignment results/solutions.
+Using this to upload results for reference/critique and get familiar with using GitHub.